Audio-Injector/stereo-and-zero/README.md

 # setup

-To setup your system (if you want to do this manually, look at the end of this message) :
+To setup your system :

 NOTE